 Explore habitats ranging from dunes to saltwater marshes to hardwood hammocks.
 Pack your binoculars to spot locals like migratory birds, bobcats, and manatees.

 (And keep an eye on the sky for the next NASA launch.)

 Andretti Thrill Park

 With the park bearing the name “Andretti,” you can count on lots of racing options here.
 Count ‘em: five different go-kart racing tracks.
 But don’t put the brakes on there.
-The vast amusement park is wide open for mini-golf, rock climbing, zip-lining, mini golf, mini bowling, and laser tag.
+The vast amusement park is wide open for games, mini-golf, rock climbing, zip-lining, mini bowling, and laser tag.
 Pinball wizards will want to check out the expansive and awesome arcade.